 2) Avoid purchasing plastics.

 Did you know that all plastics (and synthetic rubber) are made from petrol?
-Choose products made from biodegradable and sustainable materials instead.
+Choose products made from biodegradable and sustainable materials instead – take the plastic-free pledge!

 3) Cut your power use at home.

 This one is pretty intuitive.
-Turn off house lights and heaters that you aren’t actively using, unplug appliances sucking phantom energy, and light a candle once in a while.
+Turn off house lights and heaters that you aren’t actively using, unplug appliances sucking phantom energy, and light a candle once in a while – it’ll add a lovely ambience.

 4) Limit how much you drive.